SamuelYJKim/checkbait/README.md

 # checkbait
-Chrome extension to detect if an article is clickbait
+Chrome extension to detect if an article is clickbait.

 DubHacks 2020